-Your personal data will be kept by Social Security Scotland and Capita for the following durations:
+Your personal data will be kept by Social Security Scotland and Capita for the following duration:

-- successful candidates’ personal data will be kept for six months, then anonymised;
+- candidates’ personal data will be kept for two clear financial years, then deleted;

 - video recordings of any interviews will be kept for 30 days after the interview date and then will be permanently deleted;

-- emails between Capita and candidates are kept for 1 year and then deleted.
+- emails between Capita and candidates are kept for 13 months and then deleted;

 - phone calls between Capita and candidates are not recorded.